AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 d∣ω∼Poisson(λ(ω)),d \mid \omega \sim \text{Poisson}(\lambda(\omega)),d∣ω∼Poisson(λ(ω)),
 where λ(ω)\lambda(\omega)λ(ω) is the expected number of incidents given the weather type.
 Hyperpriors could also be placed on λ(ω)\lambda(\omega)λ(ω) if desired.

+Problems:
+Combinatorial Explosion

+Maybe solution:
+State Representation abstraction.
+This means that the lower layered priors are going to be abstracted or “embedded” in hier level priors.
+Then when there is a need to diagnose we can actually go deep into the layers so that we see what could the problem be.

 Perception

+System:

+What it is
+Works
+Hamiltonian Monte Carlo
+Reject a move or accept a move based on Metroplis-Hastings Criterion Get

+We are using Monte Carlo simulation in order to model uncertainty.

+Handling Categorical Variables
+Categorical variables can be challenging in gradient-based samplers like HMC/NUTS because they require differentiability, and categorical distributions are discrete.
+Here are some common strategies to handle them:

+Continuous Relaxations (e.g., Gumbel-Softmax/Concrete Distribution):
+Replace the discrete categorical variable with a continuous approximation.
+The Gumbel-Softmax trick allows you to sample a differentiable approximation of a categorical variable by using a softmax over perturbed logits.
+This way, the sampler operates on continuous, differentiable proxies that approximate the categorical distribution.

+Marginalization:
+If the model structure allows it, you can analytically marginalize over the categorical variable.
+By integrating it out, you work with a model that only has continuous parameters, avoiding the need to sample discrete states directly.

+Hybrid Sampling (Gibbs or Metropolis-within-Gibbs):
+Use HMC or NUTS for the continuous parts of the model and apply Gibbs sampling or a discrete Metropolis step for the categorical variables.
+This can be more complicated to implement but allows you to handle discrete and continuous parts separately.

+Sequential Monte Carlo (SMC):
+Some SMC methods naturally handle both discrete and continuous variables, though they may require more tuning or computational effort.

+In practice, many modern applications use the continuous relaxation approach (like Gumbel-Softmax) when using gradient-based methods such as HMC/NUTS.
+This lets you retain a fully differentiable model while approximating the behavior of categorical variables.

+Incorporation of pseudo-data or expert statements as perception (inference) step.
+Gather Observations (or Pseudo-Observations) could be real sensor measurement , or soft/subjective evidence (an LLM statement, friends opinion, own guess.)
+Form (or update) the Posterior over the relevant latent vairbels.
+If new data is real data, we have a standard likelihood If pseudo-data (expert statment) we define a likelihood model that expresses how likely that statement would be under different hypotheses.
+That effectively yields a bayes factor and updates the prior.
+Use the posterior in the decision step to compute expected utility and select an action.
+Example:
+(A) Perception/Inference –> Update beliefs (posterior) using priors + any new evidence (be it real data or pseudo‐data).
+(B) Decision/Planning –> Choose the action that maximizes expected utility under the updated beliefs.

 NUTS with continuous relaxation
 NUTS can be applied without having to enumerate discrete sites.